GabeSamurai/ParadiseOS/README.md

 This is what differs it from a directory/file behavior, which is cool, and make it feels i am play videogame.
+// remember, this system does not only define input, but output behavior. the user must only see and interact(seeing is a form of interaction) with vessels in the same hierarchy

 ## Proposed New Nomenclature
 Name: FactoryOS